 C. Resignations.
 A member may resign at any time.
 Such resignation shall not relieve the individual from payment of dues for the remaining portion of the member’s current dues year, nor give any right to rebate of dues paid or any right to a prorated share of the assets of the Society.
 No member shall be allowed to resign if an ethics complaint has been filed and is still in process.
 All resignations shall be made in writing to the Society.

 D. Removal.
-Any member may be removed from membership for cause by the Board by two-thirds vote.
+Any member may be removed from membership for cause by the Board by two-thirds vote of the Directors voting.
 For any cause other than nonpayment of dues, removal shall occur only after due process procedures of the Society’s Ethics Committee have been followed.

 ARTICLE V: Dues, Fees and Assessments